nicolargo/glances/docs/aoa/gpu.rst

 ===

 .. note::
-    You need to install the `py3nvml`_ library on your system.
+    You need to install the `nvidia-ml-py`_ library on your system.
+    Or `py3nvml`_ for Glances 3.4.0.2 or lower.
     Or `nvidia-ml-py3`_ for Glances 3.1.3 or lower.

 The GPU stats are shown as a percentage of value and for the configured